talon-one/TalonOne.cs/docs/IntegrationApi.md

             var apiInstance = new IntegrationApi(config);
             var integrationId = integrationId_example;  // string | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
-Once set, you cannot update this identifier. var achievementId = 56;  // int | The achievement identifier. var progressStatus = progressStatus_example;  // List<string> | Filter by customer progress status in the achievement.  (optional) var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Timestamp that filters the results to only contain achievements created on or after the start date. (optional) var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Timestamp that filters the results to only contain achievements created before or on the end date. (optional) var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 1000) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional)
+Once set, you cannot update this identifier. var achievementId = 789;  // long | The achievement identifier. var progressStatus = progressStatus_example;  // List<string> | Filter by customer progress status in the achievement.  (optional) var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Timestamp that filters the results to only contain achievements created on or after the start date. (optional) var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Timestamp that filters the results to only contain achievements created before or on the end date. (optional) var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 1000) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional)

             try
             {